brigitte-bigi/WhakerPy/README.md

    Log in to http://localhost:9000.
 Both login and password are "admin".
    Add the python plugin and restart server.
 4. Click "Add project" with name "WhakerPy", and provide it a token
-5. Copy/Paste the token into the file whakerpy/sonar-project.properties
-6. Download sonar-scanner client:
+5. Download sonar-scanner client:
    `brew install sonar-scanner` (or something else, it obviously depends on your OS)
-7. Launch: `sonar-scanner`
+6. Launch: `sonar-scanner -Dsonar.tokan="paste the token here"`
-8. See results in the opened URL, and don't forget it's an *automatic* code analyzer, not an *intelligent* one.
+7. See results in the opened URL, however you may not forget that it's an *automatic* code analyzer, not an *intelligent* one.

 ## Contribute